Live in the heart of historic Jerusalem.

 Yes, JUC offers two payment plans for study abroad semester students.
 One plan allows the student to pay JUC directly in three equal payments throughout the semester of study.
 The second is a deferred payment plan that allows the student to repay JUC directly in monthly installments that begin after the student graduates from their home institution.
-Check here for more details.
+Click here for more details.

 Students from countries who do not have a regular relationship with Israel may need additional security or immigration approval to study in Israel.
 Students from such countries may be responsible to apply for a visa at their nearest Israeli Consulate or Embassy, or JUC may need to apply on their behalf at the Ministry of Interior in Jerusalem.
 Visa decisions are entirely at the discretion of the Ministry of Interior, so JUC cannot guarantee that you will be able to obtain a visa successfully.
-Please contact us if you are from a country that does not have a regular relationhsip with Israel and have questions about this process.
+Please contact us if you are from a country that does not have a regular relationship with Israel and have questions about this process.

-Please note: if you plan to participate in the trip to Jordan and you are required to secure an entry visa into Israel prior to the start of the program, you MUST request and be granted a visa allowing multiple entries into Israel.
+Please note: if you plan to participate in the Jordan Extension and you are required to secure an entry visa into Israel prior to the start of the program, you MUST request and be granted a visa allowing multiple entries into Israel.

 Send us a note and we'll be in touch.